rptabo/rptabo.github.io/_posts/2020-08-30-poem-the-ostensible-behemoth.md

 # DC satire
 **"The Ostensible Behemoth" by Ryan P. O'Connell**<br>
-_Typed in 2020 and dedicated to Kerry Hunt whose conversation in particular inspired the concept_
+_Typed in 2020 and dedicated to my friend Kerry whose conversation in particular inspired the concept_

 Unlike patina’d lady lifting flame<br>
 With arm aloft and tablet clutched in hand,<br>